istio/istio.io/content/en/blog/2020/large-scale-security-policy-performance-tests/index.md

 ## Test cases

-1. MTLS STRICT vs plaintext.
+1. Mutual TLS STRICT vs plaintext.

 1. A single authorization policy with a variable number of principal rules as well as a `PeerAuthentication` policy.
-The principal rule is dependent on the`PeerAuthentication` policy being applied to the system.
+The principal rule is dependent on the `PeerAuthentication` policy being applied to the system.

 1. A single authorization policy with a variable number of `requestPrincipal` rules as well as a `RequestAuthentication` policy.
 The `requestPrincipal` is dependent on the `RequestAuthentication` policy being applied to the system.

-1. A single authorization policy with a variable number of paths vs `sourceIP` rules.
+1. A single authorization policy with a variable number of `paths` vs `sourceIP` rules.

 1. A variable number of authorization policies consisting of a single path or `sourceIP` rule.